MannyJ100/Vagrant-Project/README.md

 ### Starting up the Machine

-Assuming all of the dependancies for this project are installed, after cloning this repository simply run vagrant up from the root of the cloned repository.
+Assuming all of the dependancies for this project are installed, after cloning this repository run `berks vendor cookbooks` after this, simply run `vagrant up` from the root of the cloned repository.

 ### ELK Stack Setup